UManitoba-BMS/UM-BMID/README.md

 ### Exploring the Dataset

+The best way to explore the dataset is to download the dataset from https://bit.ly/UM-bmid.
+The most important files for quickly exploring the dataset are in the `UM-BMID/scan-data/gen-one/simple-clean/` and `UM-BMID/scan-data/gen-two/simple-clean/` folders.
+These folders contain ready-to-use files (.pickle and .mat files).
+The raw S-parameter measurements from each scan comprise these files.
+No reference scan subtraction was performed in the formation of these files.

+After downloading theses folders and placing them in the `../datasets/` folder in your local UM-BMID project directory, use the `../run/simple_data_use_ex.py`  to explore loading and using the dataset and corresponding metadata.

 Two sample files for using the dataset are contained in the `/run/` folder: the `/run/dataUseEx.m` and `/run/data_use_ex.py` files.
 These files demonstrate how to import the clean dataset files, display the sinogram measured from